-Michel Milinkovitch is Full Professor in the Department of Genetics & Evolution at the University of Geneva (Switzerland).
+Michel C. Milinkovitch is Full Professor in the Department of Genetics & Evolution at the University of Geneva (Switzerland) and President of the Division of Biology since 2019.
 He is also a member of the Institute of Genetics and Genomics in Geneva (iGE3) since its foundation (2011) and a Group leader of the Swiss Institute of Bioinformatics (SIB) since 2014.
-As an evolutionary geneticist, he contributed to quantitative analysis and modelling in Molecular Phylogenomics and Applied Evolutionary Genetics.
+In his ‘previous life’ as an evolutionary geneticist, he contributed to quantitative analysis and modelling in Molecular Phylogenomics and Applied Evolutionary Genetics.
 He has developed concepts, analytical tools, and algorithms/models for multiple sequence alignments, phylogeny inference and haplotypic network building.
-His recent focus is on Evolutionary Developmental Genetics (Evo-Devo) and the Physics of Biology.
-He specialises on non-classical model species in reptiles and mammals and integrates data and analyses from comparative genomics, molecular developmental genetics, as well as computer modelling and numerical simulations.
-He has published over 100 papers in international peer-reviewed journals (including Nature, Nature Communications, Science, Science Advances, and PNAS) for a cumulate impact factor of nearly 1000.
-He has also published 7 book chapters.
-He has given over 100 invited talks (as well as about 60 contributed talks/posters) all around the world.
-He has been reviewer for over 50 peer-reviewed international biology and physics journals (including Nature, Science, PNAS, ACS Nano, and Soft Matter) and has served as external reviewer for academic promotions, grant proposals, and PhD committees in Europe and the USA.
-He has served, and is still serving, on the Editorial Board of scientific journals and has supervised 18 Ph.D. theses (six are under way).
-He is chair of an ERC (European Research Council) evaluation panel since 2019.
-Michel Milinkovitch obtained several prizes and awards both for his academic and popularisation work.
-He is the co-founder (November 2001) of the spin-off Delphi Genetics (www.delphigenetics.com).
+His recent focus (since 2008) is on Evolutionary Developmental Genetics (Evo-Devo) and the Physics of Biology.
+He specialises on non-classical model species in reptiles and mammals and integrates data and analyses from comparative genomics, molecular developmental genetics, as well as mathematical modelling and numerical simulations.
+He has published over 120 papers in international peer-reviewed journals (including Nature, Nature Communications, Science, Science Advances, PNAS, PRL, PRX, Mathematics).
+He has given 150 invited talks and conferences around the world (Europe, USA and Asia).
+He has been reviewer for over 50 peer-reviewed international biology and physics journals and has served as external reviewer for academic promotions, grant proposals, and PhD committees in Switzerland, Europe, UK, Israël and the USA.
+He has served on the Editorial Board of scientific journals and has supervised >20 Ph.D. theses.
+He has been a member of the ERC (European Research Council) evaluation committee and has chaired one of its panels.
+His work has made on multiple occasions the headlines in the media (BBC; National Geographic; Swiss, European and US Televisions and radios; Le Monde, The New York Times, The Washington Post).
+He is the co-founder (November 2001) of the spin-off Delphi Genetics which was acquired in 2021 by Catalent, a giant in innovative drug development and delivery.
+He is married and has 4 children.

 ORCID ID: 0000-0002-2553-0724